 Our soil structure library is open for anybody with a clear focus on the soil science community.
-For uploading image data, the user has to subscribe and to ascertain the data policy.
+For uploading image data, 50 the user has to subscribe and to ascertain the data policy.
 For each uploaded data set metadata on soil and site properties are requested.
 A part of this information is mandatory, another part is optional.
 Table 1 gives an overview of the metadata.

 Although many of the parameters are listed as optional, it is highly recommended to provide a rather complete list, as this information will make the data much more valuable for others.
-The complete content of the database, including the 3D binarised X-ray images, is provided under Creative Commons and thus can be used for further research by the entire scientific community.
+The complete content of the database is provided under Creative Commons and thus can be used for further research by the entire scientific community.